Dr Bhimrao Ambedkar International Cricket Stadium

-Dr. Bhimrao Ambedkar International Sports Stadium, is a multipurpose stadium situated to the south of Faizabad, Uttar Pradesh, India.
-This stadium is a part of a multi crore project for a sports complex.
+Dr Bhimrao Ambedkar International Cricket Stadium, is a cricket stadium situated on the Ayodhya - Sultanpur road in Ayodhya district, Uttar Pradesh, India.
+The stadium is a part of a sports Dr Bhimrao Ambedkar International Sports Complex project.

-The ground is an international standard sports complex being built near the junction of the NH- 330 and the Ayodhya ring-road, a few kilometres away from Ayodhya Airport.
+The ground is an international standard sports ground being built near the junction of the NH- 330 and the Ayodhya ring-road, a few kilometres away from Ayodhya Airport.

-The new sports complex has an astro turf, synthetic track, swimming pool, cricket field, hostels and other required facilities.

-Facilities

-Dr. Bhimrao Ambedkar International Sports Stadium is one of the selected stadiums in Uttar Pradesh with a multi-purpose hall and an swimming pool.
-Other facilities offered allow people to play: Football, athletics, volleyball, hockey, basketball, badminton, cricket, handball, table tennis, taekwondo and wrestling.

 Controversies

 The Lokayukta office has received a complaint from Bhanu Pratap Singh of Ayodhya - who has accused the minister of corruption in the construction the stadium.
 According to the complainant, the sports minister had a nexus with former sports director Hari Om and former project manager R.D.
 Prasad, and had deliberately delayed the construction of the ₹ 86 crore Dr Bhim Rao Ambedkar Stadium paving the way for an escalation of costs to ₹ 150 crore.